Savolus/fetch-studing/README.md

 Than input data what you need:
 ```
-Input what data you need: post
+Input what data you need: user
-Input id of post: 4
+Input id of user: 3
 ```

 Output will be: